Dr. Who and the Daleks: Dr. Who & the Daleks: The Official Story of the Films

 Dr. Who & the Daleks: The Official Story of the Films is a book by John Walsh.
 It is a behind-the-scenes look at the making of the films Dr. Who and the Daleks and Daleks' Invasion Earth 2150 A.D.
 The large format coffee table style book tells the story of how the original television series Doctor Who was adapted twice for cinema audiences.

 The book includes previously unpublished images and images which had long been out of circulation.
 It also contains interviews conducted for the book, and previously published commentary by people no longer alive such as star Peter Cushing, co-stars Roy Castle and Barrie Ingham, and writer Terry Nation, together with various film crew members.
-In an interview with the author, Forbidden Planet TV's Andrew Sumner commented on the complexities of the book’s production and publication.
+In an interview with the author, Forbidden Planet TV's Andrew Sumner commented on the complexities of the book's production and publication.

-Reception

-Paula Hammond, reviewing for Film Juice website, remarked on the size and scale of the book Walsh had written: "The result is 160-pages of glorious, fan-pleasing information on the production, design, casting and special effects about these much-loved films.
-Each chapter is packed with full colour illustrations, including up-close views of props, posters and, of course, lots of fascinating behind-the-scenes photography."

-Future of the Force commented on the detail of the book's investigation of the films.
-"Every aspect of the two films is examined in detail.
-Whether it's the model effects, the set designs, the stunts, or even the editing, it is all placed under the microscope here.
-Even how they accomplished the destruction of some of the Daleks seen in the films is investigated along the way.
-The music is scrutinized, and the posters for the films from around the world are revealed.
-Even the VHS cassette covers."

-Mark Yon of SFF World described the book as oddly ordered, with each section containing a "random miscellany of articles on disparate topics... a hodge-podge of interviews and material".

-Pop Culture Squads Ed Catto] chose the book as recommended purchase in December 2022 describing it as "spectacular."